Sydney Park: History

 The north-west part of the park is situated over a bed of Wianamatta shale which became a valuable source of brick-making clay.
 Brick manufacture on the site was a major industry by the 1870s when machine manufacture was introduced.
 Bricks made here were widely used around Sydney's suburbs for more than 100 years and the first batch of machine-made bricks was used for the construction of the Farmers' Building on the corner of Market Street, Sydney.
 Josiah Gentle opened the Bedford Brickworks in 1893.
 In 1933, it was taken over by Austral Bricks, who had a large brickworks in Cowper Street, Marrickville.
 They operated the site until the brickworks closed in 1970.
-Their Marrickville site was closed down in 1983.
+Their Marrickville site was closed in 1983.
 Other parts of the Alexandria site were used for a variety of industrial purposes including manufacturing, warehousing and gas storage.
 The brickworks are registered on the City of Sydney local government heritage-list.
-They are also used by homeless people.
+They have also been used as shelter by unhomed people.

 From 1948 to 1976, the massive clay pits that had been excavated were used as a municipal waste tip.
 After the closure of the tip, the area was reclaimed by placing layers of soil and building rubble over the refuse dump to create the present parkland profile.
+The land has been declared as contaminated and as of 2025 methane gas mitigation and monitoring systems were being developed.

 Art and heritage

-Sydney Park features public sculpture including Michael Snape's "The Trail" 1990 which is displayed on top of the hill in the north-western corner of the park, the corner opposite to St Peters railway station.
-This corner, where King Street, Newtown turns into the Princes Highway, features the remains of the chimneys and brick kilns from the old brickworks site.
-These chimneys have been kept as heritage items and are a dominating feature of this area.
+Sydney Park features public sculpture including Michael Snape's 'The Trail' 1990 located on top of the hill in the north-western corner of the park, opposite to St Peters Station.
+This corner, where King Street, Newtown turns into the Princes Highway, features the remaining chimneys and brick kilns from the former brickworks site.
+These chimneys have been retained as heritage items and are a prominent feature of this area.